 Don’t hesitate to reach out if you have any questions about eating disorders and disordered eating, or the services available, and want to know more.

 Our services are run by students, for students.
-They do not substitute for support from licensed professionals and do not constitute therapeutic or psychological care.
+Our student volunteers have received training in active listening, peer mental health support, eating disorders and disordered eating, and anti-oppressive practices.
+Please note that these services do not substitute for support from licensed professionals and do not constitute therapeutic or psychological care.
 Below you’ll find details about each resource and exactly what you can expect from them.

-These services are available to anyone.
-No matter if you have had any type of professional diagnosis, have any idea what to label your current or past relationship with food, or just want to ask questions and learn more about eating disorders and disordered eating, our resources are there for you.
+These services are available to anyone – you do not have to be a McGill student to access them.
+Whether you have had any type of professional diagnosis, have any idea on how to label your current or past relationship with food, or would just like to ask questions and learn more about eating disorders and disordered eating, our resources are available.
 Take a look through the details below and reach out to us anytime.

 Groups are facilitated by two trained volunteers.
 These volunteers have received extensive training in active listening, anti-oppression, trauma, and eating disorders and disordered eating.
 They are present in order to facilitate conversation.